oracle-livelabs/analytics-ai/oci-call-center-analytics/oic-instance/oic-instance.md

 5. Download the already created integration files [Transcribe Audio Files](./files/Call-CenterAnalytics-TranscribeAudioFiles-Integration.iar) and [Process Transcriptions](./Call-CenterAnalytics-ProcessTranscriptions-Integration.iar) to use in Task 2 and Task 3.

 ## **Task 2**: Setup Speech Transcription Integration
+In this lab, we will implement an integration in which, upon uploading the audio file, the pipeline will be initiated, the transcription job will be created, and the output will be saved to the TranscriptedFiles bucket.

 1. In the service console, open the hamburger menu and click **Integration** and then **Integrations** again to open integrations home page.
     ![Navigate to integrations page in Service console](./images/oic-integration-navigation-1.png " ")